 - Total Search Clicks – Number of times people saw your results AND clicked on the result

-- Click-Through Rate – The percentage of people that say your result and clicked.
-This is equal to (Total Impressions)/(Total Clicks)
+- Click-Through Rate – Average percentage of people that saw your result and clicked.
+This is an average of (Total Impressions)/(Total Clicks)

-- Average Position – Average of all your search positions.
-If 4 keywords are rankings on the 3rd position and 4 keywords are ranking on the 5th position, your average position is 4.
+- Average Position – Average ranking of your website’s pages for the keywords.
+If your website’s pages rank on the 3rd position for 4 keywords and rank on the 5th position for another 4 keywords, then your average position is 4.

 Just below the metrics, you have a handy line graph that shows you the trend for the selected metric.
 By default, only the Search Traffic metric is selected, but you can also enable other metrics by clicking on them.
 Once a metric is selected, a colored line will appear below it, and you will also see the trend for that metric in the line graph.